-In the Gatsby community, there are many boilerplates/templates, or how they call it, starter packages.
-There are different approaches for building a new website.
+In the Gatsby community, there are many boilerplates/templates, or as they call it, starter packages.
+There are different approaches to building a new website.
 You could start it completely from scratch, just using the

 gatsby-cli tool or you could install a starter and then build from there.
 In my case, I chose the starter-hero-blog, as it already had some features I was interested to learn.